-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page figure 10-3:Arrows and methods (used a arrows labels) do not match.
 'Persistent' to 'Detached' arrow should be labeled evict(), close(), clean().
 'Detached' to Persistent' arrow should be labeled update(), saveOrUpdate(), merge().

 On page 1:The source code is not a valid zip file.
 Can not be opened by WinzipAuthor Comment:

 insert into PUBLISHER(code, publisher_name, address) values ('002', 'Manning', 'San Francisco', 'CA');